usnistgov/OSCAL/redesign-nist-pages/Overview.md

 ##### Discussion Item/Note: Creation of a "Getting Started with OSCAL" using a Fact Sheet format.
 Usually a PDF document.

 ##### Note:  Create a 2 page "fact sheet" usually in PDF format that would summarize the information.
 Markdown/text on the page tends to be cumbersome for users to digest and navigate.
 PDF documentation requires maintenance and may not be a solution NIST wants to implement.

-##### Discussion Item/Notes: Creation of OSCAL Case Study(ies) (Example: Department of Veterans Affairs Case Study

-##### Department of Veterans Affairs Case Study Information

-##### There are situations where a single system needs to support multiple regulatory frameworks.
-For example, the U.S. Department of Veterans Affairs is a federal agency (Federal Information Security Modernization Act (FISMA) and NIST Cybersecurity Framework requirements) and a healthcare institution (Health Insurance Portability and Accountability Act (HIPAA) requirements) that has credit card transactions (Payment Card Industry Data Security Standard (PCI DSS)).
-There is no shortage of requirements for some organizations that have multiple regulatory frameworks.